FlowCLAS: Enhancing Normalizing Flow Via Contrastive Learning For Anomaly Segmentation: Methodology

 In the traditional maximum likelihood framework, normalizing flow networks are trained to assign high likelihood scores to inliers, with the implicit assumption that outlier features will naturally be projected far from inlier latent samples, resulting in low likelihood scores.
-However, this assumption may not always hold.
-In this section, we demonstrate how combining Outlier Exposure \cite{hendrycksDeepAnomalyDetection2018} with contrastive learning can explicitly encourage the density estimator to project outliers to regions of the latent space that are distant from inliers, thereby enhancing the network's ability to distinguish anomalies from normal samples.
+However, this assumption can fail in practice.
+To address this, we introduce a contrastive learning objective using Outlier Exposure \cite{hendrycks_deep_2018}.
+This approach explicitly encourages the model to map outlier features to low-likelihood regions of the latent space, distant from the high-likelihood regions occupied by inliers, thereby enhancing the network's ability to distinguish between the two classes. is it common to have tables at the bottom of the page rather than the top of the page in computer vision conference papers?